junkawahara/frontier/README.md

 ### Input format for directed graphs

 For directed graphs, only the edge list format is supported.
-In each line, the first vertex is the source and the second vertex is the destination of each directed edge.
+Each line corresponds to the directed edge whose source is the first number and whose destination is the second one.

 ## Output format